Really like this enchilada casserole.

 Heat oven to 375*.

 Heat a large skillet over medium heat; add olive oil.
 Salt and pepper chicken breasts and cook 4-6 minutes each side or until breasts are nearly done.
 A little pink is ok because they will finish off cooking in the oven.
 Remove from skillet and set aside.
 When cool, cut into small pieces or shred by hand and place in a large mixing bowl.
-Add any accumulated juices from the chicken into the enchilada sauce you'll be making.

 Stir black beans, corn, milk and enchilada sauce into shredded chicken.